 Birth Story Part 3: The Arrival

-We went to the OR and I got my third epidural.
+In the OR, I got my third epidural.
 Well, sort of.
-The first two failed but I didn’t have to get it placed again for a third time, thankfully.
-Any time they take it out, it feels like a bandaid covering half of your back is being ripped off.
-For the third try, they jiggled the catheter around and pulled it out a little to see if repositioning it would make the distribution more even and then hooked me up to a much stronger drug.
-Trying to get things working after two failed attempts was terrifying.
-I kept imagining them cutting and me feeling it all.
-I expressed my concerns to the anesthesiologists (there were two by that point for some reason) and they did multiple tests to show me just how little I could feel and assure me that everything would be ok.
+The first two failed but I didn’t have to get it placed a third time, thankfully.
+It felt like a bandaid covering half my back had been ripped off when I had the first removed.
+I was happy to not go through that again.
+For the third try, they moved the catheter around to see if repositioning it would make the distribution more even and then hooked me up to a stronger drug.
+Relying on that after two failed attempts was terrifying.
+I imagined them cutting, and feeling it all.
+I expressed my concerns to the anesthesiologists (there were two for some reason) and they did multiple tests to show me how little I could feel and assured me all would be fine.

-By the time the baby was out and crying, I was shaking uncontrollably from the anesthesia and feeling disoriented from the drugs.
-The Daddy and I had originally agreed that if we had to do a c-section that he would go with the baby to the nursery and do skin-to-skin as they finished the surgery.
-I needed him to be there for me though, so he stayed behind and the baby was taken away.
-I still feel guilty about the time the baby was away from both of her parents so early in her life.
-I do, however, feel very fortunate that he was able to carry the baby over to me first, while I was still being operated on.
-While not the moment I had anticipated, we did have our first moment as a family.
-The Daddy told me all about her as I looked at her.
-He brought my attention to her full head of hair and to her big, alert blue eyes darting around the room.
-I’m glad that he did, as I was too disoriented to focus on any of those things myself.
-Without him there talking to me and taking me through the experience so patiently, I would have completely missed seeing my newborn baby in front of me.
+By the time the baby was out, I was uncontrollably shaking and disoriented.
+The Daddy and I had agreed that if we had to do a c-section, he’d go with the baby and do skin-to-skin while I was sewn up.
+I needed him though, so he stayed and the baby was taken away.
+I still feel guilty about the time she was away from both of her parents so early in her life.
+I feel fortunate that he was able to carry her over to me first.
+It wasn’t the moment we anticipated but we had our first moment as a family.
+The Daddy told me all about her as I looked on – her full head of hair and big, alert blue eyes darting around the room.
+I’m glad that he did – I was too disoriented to focus on those things myself.
+I wasn’t even aware that she’d been born.
+Without him there taking me through the experience, I would have completely missed seeing my newborn baby in front of me.

 Now that I know her inside and outside of the womb, I think it’s simply a matter of her being a sensitive little person.
 She got hiccups when I drank cold water.
-She never cared for ultrasounds or dopplers and would spend the duration of exams squirming away, making it difficult to get her heart rate or get pictures needed for screening.
+She hated ultrasounds and dopplers and would spend exams squirming away, making it difficult to get her heart rate or get pictures needed for screening.
 She squirmed and kicked at loud noises.
 Now that she’s out, she always wants to be held and cuddled and is constantly alert to light and noise.
 She has busy little eyes and busy little hands, exploring the world around her.
-She’s my sensitive little girl, inside and out, and that made labor and delivery difficult for her.
+She’s my sensitive little girl, inside and out, and that made labor difficult for her.
 Ultimately the physical part of birth was about her, not me, and she taught me that in a very dramatic way.

 Long story short: I had a baby, she is great, and now we’re home.
 Now on to the recovery.